 The excavator – one which had to be rented because the city-owned one couldn’t handle the job – made its first punch at 11:10AM that Thursday the 13th, and by nightfall: 120 years of history had been erased from existence.
 No plans for the site are currently known, but I can guarantee whatever comes will never match the grandeur, charm, and legacy of what formerly stood at this corner.

-On the plus-side, however: the loss of the Sauter Block ultimately inspired reborn interest in other architectural gems in the city of Waukegan, along with efforts to preserve them – particularly the long-vacant Carnegie Library, only a block northeast from Sauter.
+The Sauter Block’s loss, however, was not entirely in vain, as it sparked a reborn interest in other architectural gems in the city of Waukegan, along with efforts to preserve them – particularly the long-vacant Carnegie Library, only a block northeast from Sauter.

-The first anniversary of the demolition was also marked by the opening of the Explore Lost Waukegan exhibit at the Karcher Artspace; an amazing effort and experience created in partnership with some of Karcher’s great resident-artists, and the Waukegan History Museum – the latter being fortunate to rescue several artifacts at the very-last minute, before and during demolition.
+The first anniversary of the demolition was also marked by the opening of the Explore Lost Waukegan exhibit at the nearby Karcher 405 Gallery.